edmos7/TCNandTEP/README.md

 *TCN files(were developed earlier, so some considerations are carried over to next part, but can also run TCNAE files first...)*

+Given this was developed in a couple of weeks during a frantic exam session, notebooks aren't the most commented ever, but I hope the process is still understandable.
+Also, given I've rearranged the file structure recently(so a bit of time after the development of the project i.e. July '25) there might be data loading errors because of incorrect pahts(for which I apologize), but they should be quick fixes.

 E. Mosca